What is de novo metastatic breast cancer?

 - Medical Review: Rebecca Jaslow, MD

-De novo metastatic breast cancer is breast cancer that has already traveled outside the breast to distant areas of the body, such as the bones or liver, by the time it is first diagnosed.
+De novo metastatic breast cancer is breast cancer that has already spread outside the breast to distant areas of the body, such as the bones or liver, by the time it is first diagnosed.
 This is stage IV breast cancer.
 If you’ve never had breast cancer in the past and your first diagnosis is stage IV, you have de novo metastatic breast cancer.
 While stage IV disease is not curable, it is treatable.

 Having stage IV breast cancer means being in treatment for life.
 Unlike for earlier stages of breast cancer, the goal of treatment for metastatic disease is not to cure it, but to control the cancer for as long as possible while managing the side effects of treatment so that you can have the best quality of life possible.
 This can mean treatments to shrink tumors or weaken the cancer and to relieve symptoms and side effects in the most effective way.